 We can also give people information about Macmillan Grants.
-These are small payments for people affected by cancer who have a low income and a small amount in savings.
-They are usually a one-off payment to help people with the extra costs that cancer can cause.
+These are usually a one-off payment to help people with the extra costs that cancer can cause.

 If your employee is worried about debt, we can refer them to our charity partner StepChange Debt Charity for advice.
 You can find more details at stepchange.org